 - The creation and perpetuation of two states: one Jewish, the other Palestinian.

-- The creation of a 3rd state: the city-state of Jerusalem, that is in equal measure Jewish, Muslim, Christian, and secular.
+- The creation of a 3rd state: the city-state of Jerusalem, which is in equal measure Jewish, Muslim, Christian, and secular.

 I want to consider the 2nd part of the dream first, because with all my heart I know a place which has become so meaningful to so many, and for which so many good souls have died, in its defense or in its conquest, simply does not belong to anyone.
 Jerusalem belongs to everyone.